-James Flack Norris Award in Physical Organic Chemistry
+James Flack Norris Award In Physical Organic Chemistry

-Feringa has also employed the mechanistic principles of physical organic chemistry to develop new catalytic methods for synthetic organic chemistry.
-One of his major breakthroughs in asymmetric catalysis is his preparation of a series of novel monodentate chiral phosphoramidite ligands, which he used for the first enantioselective catalytic 1,4-addition of organometallic reagents to enones with absolute stereocontrol.
-He has also used the ligands for tandem conjugate addition, ring annulations, kinetic resolutions, epoxide ring openings, and cross-coupling reactions.
-In other work, Feringa's group has attached DNA molecules to catalytically active metal complexes and used them to catalyze enantioselective reactions.
+The cation-π interaction also has biological implications, as Dougherty was quick to realize.
+He studied its role in binding interactions between cationic and aromatic amino acids in proteins and correctly predicted that the neurotransmitter acetylcholine uses the cation-π interaction to bind its receptor.
+That work led him to make the transition to chemical neurobiology, where his collaborations with Caltech neurobiologist Henry A. Lester have illuminated the relationship between structure and function in ion channels.
+For example, he showed that isomerization of a key proline residue acts as the hinge in a neurotransmitter-gated ion channel (C&EN, Oct.
+2, 2006, page 44).
+This work "delivered a breakthrough in chemical signaling mechanisms," says Julius Rebek Jr., director of the Skaggs Institute for Chemical Biology and professor of chemistry at Scripps Research Institute.

-An author of over 400 publications and 16 patents and a contributor to several books, Feringa has received many awards and honors, including the 1997 Pino gold medal of the Italian Chemical Society; the Novartis Chemistry Lectureship Award 2000-01 in recognition of outstanding contributions to natural products synthesis and the development of new synthetic methodology; the Guthikonda Award, Columbia University, 2003; the Spinoza Award (the highest Netherlands scientific award, sometimes called the "Dutch Nobel Prize"); and the Prelog gold medal for stereochemistry from the Swiss Federal Institute of Technology, Zurich, in 2005.
+Dougherty "has shown that even in an extraordinarily complex area like neuroscience, the tools of physical organic chemistry can produce important results," says Kendall N. Houk, distinguished professor of chemistry at the University of California, Los Angeles.

-The award address will be presented before the Division of Organic Chemistry.—Michael Freemantle
+Dougherty will present the award address before the Division of Organic Chemistry.

 Join the conversation